mikexliu/stack/README.md

 }
 ```

 Define the `container`.
 This is where the `application` lies.
 It also implements the `interface` defined.
+Note that it must extended `Container`.
 ```java
 import resources.Container;